OSGeo/PROJ/docs/source/usage/operations/index.rst

 Coordinate operations
 ================================================================================

-Coordinate operations in PROJ.4 are divided into two groups:
+Coordinate operations in PROJ.4 are divided into three groups:
-Projections and transformations.
+Projections, conversions  and transformations.
-Projections are purely cartographic mappings of the sphere onto the plane whereas transformations are mostly geodetic operations concerned with changes in reference frames.
+Projections are purely cartographic mappings of the sphere onto the plane.
+Technically projections are conversions (according to ISO standards), though in PROJ.4 projections are distinguished from conversions.
+Conversions are coordinate operations that do not exert a change in reference frame.
+Operations that do exert a change in reference frame are called transformations.

 .. toctree::
    :maxdepth: 1

    projections/index
+   conversions/index
    transformations/index